 The Chamber believes tenure should not be automatically awarded to teachers on the sole basis of time on the job, but should be earned based on an appropriate evaluation and be subject to periodic reviews for renewal.
 Educators who do not meet the high standards required to serve all students should be removed from the education system.
-Appropriate performance metrics and professional development opportunities for educators providing instruction virtually as a result of COVID-19 should be developed.
+Appropriate performance metrics and professional development opportunities for educators providing instruction virtually should be developed.
 The Chamber also believes it is vital that superintendents, as the CEOs of their districts, have greater authority in the selection of school principals.